 Mazda held meetings with the neighborhood association presidents of the local community adjacent to the Mazda Head Office premises, to hear about local community issues and requests for Mazda, and exchange opinions with these community leaders.
 After the meeting, a plant tour was also conducted.

 <Opinions from participants>

-- I recommend that Mazda places a greater emphasis on explaining to people outside the Company its various local community contributions.
+- I recommend that Mazda place greater emphasis on explaining to people outside the Company its various local community contributions, including cleanup efforts.

-Mazda participated in the meeting of neighborhood association presidents of the Nishinoura district, and shared the environmental protection efforts by Hofu Plant with them to obtain further understanding to Mazda.
+As in past years, Mazda also participated in the meeting of neighborhood association presidents of the Nishinoura district, and shared environmental protection efforts by the Hofu Plant with them to further Mazda's understanding.